Phygital: Blending Physical and Digital Worlds

 Banks have a long-term hold on what to do with their branches as more customers prefer doing their banking online.
 Although many people are happy with moving their day-to-day banking transactions online, only a few individuals see value in having conversations with the bank representative and seek an in-person experience.

 So, banks have reimagined their branches as community education and information hubs where customers can interact with specialists through video conferences, book meeting spaces, and even offer co-working spaces and coffee shops.
+Some banks even adjusted their offers to different customer bases and started offering bank accounts for teenagers or college students.

 At the height of the pandemic, people saw a shortage of coins as many individuals were buying home goods, groceries, and other products online.